 Customer satisfaction is crucial for small and medium sized businesses.
 SMEs are constantly searching for new ways to improve customer service, guided by the knowledge that satisfied customers are typically a loyal, long term stream of revenue.
 Although innovation is important, getting the basics right is often overlooked in the battle for increased customer satisfaction.
 A customer that finds the ordering process difficult, that cannot get the stock they need or that frequently receives product behind schedule is likely to be unsatisfied and looking for a new supplier.
 Here are five ways that inventory management leads to greater customer satisfaction.

 Inventory management involves a constant tension between carrying too much inventory and incurring hefty inventory carrying costs, and carrying too little inventory and thereby risking stock outs.
 One of the biggest reasons for keeping inventory beyond a bare minimum is to satisfy customer demand.
-If you are unable to fulfill customer orders due to a stock shortage, you risk compromising your image as a reliable supplier, and you also risk losing that customer.
+If you are unable to fulfil customer orders due to a stock shortage, you risk compromising your image as a reliable supplier, and you also risk losing that customer.
 Over time, a systematic failure to manage inventory levels can lead to lower revenue and diminished market share.
 By tracking stock in real time, inventory management software can enable you to minimise stock shortages without needing to carry large reserves of safety stock.

 Forecast Seasonal Demand